ably/specification/specifications/chat-features.md

 - `(CHA-T1)` Typing Indicators for a Room is exposed on a dedicated Realtime channel.
 These channels use the format `<roomId>::$chat::$typingIndicators`.
 For example, if your room id is `my-room` then the typing channel will be `my-room::$chat::$typingIndicators`.
 - `(CHA-T2)` `[Testable]` Users may retrieve a list of the currently typing client IDs.
 - `(CHA-T3)` `[Testable]` Users may configure a timeout interval for when they are typing.
 This configuration is provided as part of the `RoomOptions` `typing.timeoutMs` property, or idiomatic equivalent.
+The default is 5000ms.
 - `(CHA-T4)` Users may indicate that they have started typing.
   - `(CHA-T4a)` `[Testable]` If typing is not already in progress, per explicit cancellation or the timeout interval in (`CHA-T3`), then a new typing session is started.
     - `(CHA-T4a1)` `[Testable]` When a typing session is started, the client is entered into presence on the typing channel.